learn-co-curriculum/dom-and-events-advanced-selectors-readme/README.md

 ### `querySelector()`

 As you have seen in the previous lesson, `querySelector()` takes one argument, a string of [selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors), and returns the first element that matches these selectors.
-For example, consider a the following document:
+For example, consider the following document:

 ``` html
 <body>